Review: Quantum Metrology and Sensing with Many-Body Systems: Equilibrium quantum sensing: Topological Phase Transitions

-Non-Hermitian Hamiltonians provide an effective description of open system dynamics~\cite{ashida2020non}.
-The topological systems bear many surprising features due to the unique properties of the eigenstates and complex eigenvalues~\cite{bergholtz2021exceptional}.
+Non-Hermitian Hamiltonians can generate non-Unitary dynamics which is closely connected with open system dynamics~\cite{ashida2020non}.
+For example, in the Lindbladian description, the evolution of the density operator can be expressed in terms of the properties of the non-Hermitian Liouvillian super-operator.
+Also, for the dynamics during which no Lindbladian jump operator acts (the probability of which decreases exponentially in time), an effective non-Hermitian Hamiltonian can describe a pure state evolution.
+With recent experimental progress, it is possible to design specific non-Hermitian Hamiltonians that determine the evolution of the system.
+In particular, the topological systems bear many surprising features due to the unique properties of the eigenstates and complex eigenvalues~\cite{bergholtz2021exceptional}.
 In the absence of degeneracy, the eigenstates are linearly independent and form a complete basis, but they are not orthogonal.
 This stems from the fact that the right- and left-eigenstates are not the same.
-For a non-Hermitian Hamiltonian $H_{\rm NH}$, they are defined as
+For a non-Hermitian Hamiltonian $\hat{H}_{\rm NH}$, they are defined as